oshizo/JapaneseEmbeddingEval/README.md

 [^4]: JaColBERT is a retrieval model.
 It is optimised only for document retrieval tasks, and not for semantic similarity/entailment tasks like JSTS or JSICK.
 [^5]: Embedded dimension for dence is 1024, sparse is one float value per unique token, colbert is 1024 per token.
 [^6]: According to the [technical report of hotchpotch/japanese-bge-reranker-v2-m3-v1](https://secon.dev/entry/2024/04/02/080000-japanese-reranker-tech-report/) the training set of MIRACL is used for fine tuning, so MIRACL is not an unseen task for this model
+[^7]: According to the [model card](https://huggingface.co/hotchpotch/japanese-splade-base-v1), the training set of MIRACL is used for fine tuning, so MIRACL is not an unseen task for this model

 ## Datasets